iozsaygi/min-engine/README.md

         └── README.md

 ## Examples
 <b>1.
-Creating a basic actor with basic components such as sprite renderer and box collider</b>
+Creating a basic actor with existing components such as sprite renderer and box collider</b>
 ```cpp
 #include "min_engine.h"